DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 The slope is calculated to be -0.00006176

-Using the equations in relating quantities, the value of C can be calculated and it is 0.0000000217 F with an uncertainty of 1.0419 x 10^-7
+Using the equations in relating quantities, the value of C can be calculated and it is 0.0000000217 F

 #### Method 2 - Measuring the Time Constant

-By changing the resistance
+By changing the resistor, the value of the time constant can be calculated

 | Time   | Initial VOltage | Voltage at time = Tau | Resistance |
 | ------ | --------------- | --------------------- | ---------- |